tabler/tabler/pages/_docs/buttons.md

 {% include example.html code=code wrapper="btn-list" centered=true %}

-## Colour variations
+## Color variations

-Choose the right colour for your button to make it go well with your design and draw users' attention.
-Button colours can have a big influence on users' decisions, which is why it's important to choose them based on the intended purpose.
+Choose the right color for your button to make it go well with your design and draw users' attention.
+Button colors can have a big influence on users' decisions, which is why it's important to choose them based on the intended purpose.

 {% capture code %}
 {% for button in site.colors %}